VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **1.** Share an example of using the command with no arguments.

 If I used the change directory command with no arguments in the terminal then it will take me back to the home directory.
-If I ran the command in the home directory then nothing will happen.
-For example I used `cd` in the terminal and I was in the /home/lecture1/messages directory.
-After the command ran I did `pwd` and was back in the home directory.
+If I ran the command in the home directory then nothing will happen because I am already in the home directory.
+For example, I used `cd` in the terminal and my working directory was, /home/lecture1/messages.
+After the command ran I checked my current working directory with the `pwd` command and the output showed me that I was in the /home directory.

 ```
 Command: [user@sahara ~]$ cd